A Beam-Steering Reflectarray Antenna with Arbitrary Linear-Polarization Reconfiguration: Experimental Demonstration

-A dual-CP 1-bit RRA element is designed in our previous work, as shown in Fig. \ref{prototype}, with the dimensions labelled in this figure.
-The period of the element is 8 mm.
+A 16$\times$16-element Ku-band dual-CP 1-bit RRA prototype is designed and fabricated in our previous work \cite{CPRRA}, as shown in Fig. \ref{prototype}.
+The period of the element is 8 mm, and the aperture size is 12.8 mm $\times$ 12.8 mm.
 The top substrate is TLX-8 with a thickness of 1.57 mm, while the bottom substrate is FR-4 with a thickness of 1.4 mm for placing biasing lines, and they are bonded together by a prepreg layer.
 The reflective ground plane is on the bottom side of the top substrate.
 Each element integrates four PIN diodes, of which three can be controlled independently.
-This design allows the element to independently respond to incident waves of LCP and RCP, with the ability to achieve 1-bit phase tuning.
+This design allows the element to independently respond to incident waves of LHCP and RHCP, with the ability to achieve 1-bit phase tuning.
+Details of the structure design can be found in \cite{CPRRA}.

 The measured results of the element performance are shown in Fig. \ref{measelement}.
-The dual-CP 1-bit element offers four distinct states, denoted as State 1, State 2, State 3, and State 4.
+The dual-CP 1-bit element offers four distinct states with independent response to two CP waves, denoted as State 1: LHCP-0, RHCP-0; State 2: LHCP-1, RHCP-0; State 3: LHCP-1, RHCP-1; State 4: LHCP-0, RHCP-1.
 It operates at a central frequency of 16.8 GHz.
-For LCP incident and reflected waves, when solely adjusting the LCP states, the reflection phase differences are consistently close to 180$^\circ$, whereas only altering the RCP states results in reflection phase differences close to 0$^\circ$.
-This behavior is similar for RCP incident waves as well.
-These results demonstrate that the dual-CP element can independently manipulate the LCP and RCP waves with 180$^\circ$ phase shift, while simultaneously maintaining minimal mutual coupling between the two polarizations.
+For LHCP incident and reflected waves, when solely adjusting the LHCP states (from State 1 to State 2/3), the reflection phase differences consistently jump to 180$^\circ$, whereas only altering the RHCP states (from State 1 to State 4 or from State 2 to State 3) results in reflection phase variance close to 0$^\circ$.
+This behavior is similar for RHCP incident waves as well.
+These results demonstrate that the dual-CP element can independently manipulate the LHCP and RHCP waves with 180$^\circ$ phase shift, while simultaneously maintaining minimal mutual coupling between the two polarizations.

-A 16$\times$16-element prototype is fabricated, as shown in Fig. \ref{prototype}.
-To minimize external interference, the prototype is encased in microwave absorbing materials.
-Literature has effectively demonstrated the independent beam-scanning capabilities for LCP and RCP waves.
+Literature \cite{CPRRA} has effectively demonstrated the independent beam-scanning capabilities for both LHCP and RHCP waves.
 In this work, we leverage this prototype to show its the beam-scanning ability with the arbitrary LP synthesis function.